MarynaShavlak/dev-interview-hub/src/entities/Profile/README.md

     - `Profile` - An interface defining the structure of a user profile object.

 - **Components**:
-    - `ProfileCard` - A component for displaying and editing user profile information.
+    - `UserCard` - A component for displaying and editing user profile information.
-    - `RedesignedProfileCardSkeleton` - A skeleton loading screen for the redesigned profile card.
+    - `RedesignedUserCardSkeleton` - A skeleton loading screen for the redesigned profile card.

 ## Public Testing API
 - **Testing Exports**: